sarchlab/mgpusim/doc/prepare_benchmarks.md

 clang-ocl -mcpu=gfx803 kernels.cl -O kernels.hsaco
 ```

 Here, `gfx803` is the instruction set architecture~(ISA) that Akita GCN3 supports.
-In case you want to dump the human readable assembly, you can slightly change the command above to:
+In case you want to dump the human-readable assembly, you can slightly change the command above to:

 ```bash
 clang-ocl -mcpu=gfx803 kernels.cl -S kernels.asm
 ```

 As you may notice, `clang-ocl` add 3 extra arguments to the compiled kernel, including `HiddenGlobalOffsetX`, `HiddenGlobalOffsetY`, and `HiddenGlobalOffsetZ`.
-These fields may be helpful when we prepare benchmark for multi-GPU execution.
+These fields may be helpful when we prepare benchmarks for multi-GPU execution.
 However, the use of these arguments should be very careful and for most of the time, only 0 should be passed to these fields.

-## Prepare HSACO from assembly
+## Prepare HSACO from Assembly

 TODO

 ## Wrap the HSACO with `go-bindata`

-As you have the HSACO binary, you can read the file and load the contend into the memory.
-However, loading the file requires the user to make sure that the HSACO to be located in a certain path.
+As you have the HSACO binary, you can read the file and load the content into the memory.
+However, loading the file requires the user to make sure that the HSACO to be located at a certain path.
 To avoid this inconvenience, we use `go-bindata` to wrap the HSACO binary directly in the source code.

 `go-bindata` provides a command line tool to wrap static files into go code.
-You need to install `go-bindata` with command `go get -u github.com/jteeuwen/go-bindata/...`.
+You need to install `go-bindata` with the command `go get -u github.com/jteeuwen/go-bindata/...`.
 Then, assuming your HSACO file is `kernels.hsaco`, running command `go-bindata kernels.hsaco` generates a `bindata.go` file.

 The generated file has a package declaration of `main`.
 Since the benchmark you are preparing will eventually become a Go library, you would need to replace the package declaration the same as the name of the benchmark.